 Which T-Cut to use?

-The “Original Colour Restorer” - Used to restore original colour and lustre in minutes.
+Used to restore original colour and lustre in minutes.

-To rejuvenate (For) white cars and lighter paintwork.
+For white cars and lighter paintwork.

 Designed specifically to restore the colour and lustre of metallic and pearlescent car paintwork.

-T-Cut Color Fast - Range
+T-Cut Colour Fast

 The ChipsAway Way

 ChipsAway specialists are experts in car scratch repair.
 The unique and fully mobile paint matching system they use means that, not only are you removing the scratch, but repainting it with the correct, precisely mixed colour and finishing it with the same lacquer seal as before (see our video repair here).
-As this process restores the damaged area, there is no need for time consuming waxing afterwards.
+As this process restores the damaged area, there is no need for time-consuming waxing afterwards.

 In fact, ChipsAway repairs all come with a lifetime guarantee, all for less hassle and cost than going to a body shop or garage.
 In fact, most body shops would repair a scratch by repainting the whole panel, whereas ChipsAway specialists only need to repair the small area affected – and you can keep your car for the day as ChipsAway come to you.